aditya019/Codeyoung-Node.js-Internship/README.md

       This schema will reduce dplication.
 I was not able to implement it due to lack of time.
 * Ihave used translate-google NPM package that I suspect is reletively slower.
 So maybe I can change it.

-## I have done all that I was to implement if you want any changes then do let me know.